Catif/PersonalGPT/README.md

 # PersonalGPT

-This is a web app create with Vue 3.
+This is a web app create with React.
 It is a simple web app that allows you to chat with GPT3.5 or GPT4 with your own API key.

 ## Why this project ?

-Honestly, the goal is just a practice API and CSS.
+Honestly, the goal is just to learn React.
 But I think it can be useful for some people.
-And I use personaly Playground of OpenAI a lot of time so I think it can be nice to have more functionnalities like :
+And I use personaly Playground of OpenAI a lot of time.

+Basicaly :

-- Your own API Key (No Subscription needed)
+- use your own API Key (No Subscription needed like ChatGPT or other web app)
+- Open Source
-- GPT3.5 and GPT4
+- GPT3.5 and GPT4 compatible
-- Dark mode and better UX
-- Stored history
+- History of your conversation
 - Create your own presets
+- **NO DATA COLLECTED** (I use localStorage to save your history and your presets)

-Don't hesitate to open an issue if you have a suggestion.
+Don't hesitate to open an issue if you have a functionnality that you want to see in this project.

 ## How to use it ?